jainsid07/Siddham-Jain/README.md

 7. Transformers
 8. BERT

-Information about each model is in the
+You can find the information about each model [here](https://github.com/jainsid07/Siddham-Jain/blob/master/Jigsaw--toxic-comments-classification/ReadMe)